Earn up to two Hearthstone Titans card packs with Twitch drops from July 26 to July 27. Now live!

 How to connect your YouTube and Battle.net accounts

-Although there’s no YouTube event with Hearthstone drops at this moment, it’s a good idea to keep your accounts connected as well, because many Hearthstone esports events — which are broadcast on YouTube — also offer pack drops.
+Although there’s no YouTube event with Hearthstone drops at this moment, it’s a good idea to keep your accounts connected as well, because events that offer drops on YouTube happen pretty often.

 It’s as simple as the process for Twitch — but again, if you use a Battle.net Authenticator, keep it in hand.